 NSW workers compensation blog

 If your insurer says weekly payments will stop under section 39, treat it as an urgent dispute event.
-This guide shows the evidence and timeline actions that matter most before the cutoff date.
+This guide shows when weekly payments may continue after 260 weeks, how to check the more-than-20% WPI serious-injury threshold, and which SIRA/insurer records matter before the cutoff date.

 Direct answer: can weekly payments continue after 260 weeks?